robertorcosta/azure-docs.pt-br/articles/event-grid/edge/event-handlers.md

 ## <a name="webhook"></a>WebHook

-Para publicar em um ponto de extremidade de webhook `endpointType` , `WebHook` defina como e forneça:
+Para publicar em um ponto de extremidade de webhook, defina `endpointType` como `WebHook` e forneça:

 * endpointUrl: a URL do ponto de extremidade do webhook